 Our RTSORAC extensions to the Open OODB architecture are designed within Open OODB's original framework, as shown in Figure 6.
-We have made two changes to the system's underlying architecture by implementing extensions using a real-time POSIX operating system [15] and by incorporating a realtime persistent storage subsystem.
+We have made two changes to the system's underlying architecture by implementing extensions using a real-time POSIX operating system [IEE94] and by incorporating a real-time persistent storage subsystem.
 We have also added a policy manager for real-time transaction management and a policy manager for real-time object management.

-Basic Open OODB Architecture Modifications
+3.3.1 Basic Open OODB Architecture Modifications

 As shown in Figure 6, our prototyping uses a real-time operating system that is consistent with the POSIX standards and a real-time persistent storage manager.
+Both of these are changes to the original Open OODB underlying architecture.

-The current release of Open OODB executes on a Sun Sparc architecture with the Sun Solaris operating system.
-Solaris contains many of the real-time operating system features specified in the IEEE/ISO POSIX real-time operating system standards [15].
+The alpha release of Open OODB executes on a Sun Sparc architecture with the SunOS Unix operating system.
+Unfortunately, Unix has many well-known deficiencies for supporting real-time applications[GL91].
+Fortunately, the next release of Open OODB executes on the Solaris 2.3 operating system which contains many of the real-time operating system features specified in the IEEE/ISO POSIX real-time operating system standards [IEE94].
 These features include shared memory, priority-based scheduling and priority-based semaphores.
+Our approach has been to implement Open OODB modules with real-time capabilities on a Solaris 2.3 operating system while maintaining an interface to the existing modules of the alpha release of Open OODB.
+Integration of our real-time modules with Open OODB will occur once the Solaris 2.3 version of Open OODB is available.

-Our major basic architecture modification is the addition of a real-time persistent store.
-The current Open OODB version relies heavily on the Exodus storage manager as its persistent store.
+Our second basic architecture modification is the addition of a real-time persistent store.
+The current Open OODB alpha version relies heavily on the Exodus storage manager as its persistent store.
 Exodus's unpredictable execution times, handling of requests in first-come-first-serve order rather than priority order, and conservative locking capabilities, render it unacceptable for a real-time data management system.
 Instead of relying on Exodus, we are incorporating another address space to Open OODB: a real-time persistent address space.
 Our current design uses this address space as checkpointed permanent storage for shared main memory RTSORAC objects (see Section 3.3.2) and for swap space if all objects can not fit into shared memory.
+This capability relies on the Zip Real-Time Database Management System (RTDBMS) from DBx Inc, which provides predictable execution times and bounded resource utilizations.
+In a joint effort with DBx Inc we have ported Zip RTDBMS to Solaris 2.3 operating system for use in our Open OODB prototype.

-RTSORAC Object Management
+3.3.2 RTSORAC Object Management